 - We didn't find a specific “anaesthesia chart” for this issue. however, the relevant references were added.

-- The paragraph about new onset post-partum preeclampsia, is trying to give a possible explanation for our finding, that exacerbation of hypertensive disease after the delivery is more frequent among women with AMA.
-It is possible that hypertensive disease after delivery (such as new onset post-partum PET and postpartum exacerbation of hypertensive disease) has different mechanism than pre-partum PET.
-As we revealed in our study, there was no difference in the characteristics and severity of pre-partum PET between the groups. (זה ברור?)
+- The paragraph about new onset postpartum preeclampsia is trying to give a possible explanation for our finding that exacerbation of hypertensive disease after the delivery is more frequent among women with AMA.
+It is possible that hypertensive disease after delivery (such as new onset postpartum preeclampsia and postpartum exacerbation of hypertensive disease) has a different mechanism than prepartum preeclampsia.
+As we revealed in our study, there was no difference in the characteristics and severity of prepartum preeclampsia between the groups. (זה ברור?)

 - The sentence “Other studies that evaluated the characteristics of preeclampsia compared AMA women to the general population of YMA" was changed and the relevant reference was added.
-We hope now it is clear.
+We hope it is clear now.

 Corrections were made to the order of the references.